nextgis/docs_ngmobile/source/editing.rst

 To start editing a point it should be first selected by pressing on it.
 It will change its colour to blue.
 Then tap on the pencil icon in Bottom toolbar (item 3 in :numref:`ngmobile_editing_toolbar_pic`).
 The selected point feature will be highlighted in red and have an arrow pointing at it.

 To change location of a selected point simply pull it or arrow pointing at it to a desired place.
-Also a point can be moved using buttons from Bottom toolbar - to the center of the screen shown as Red Crosshair marker (item 6 in :numref:`ngmobile_creation_of_points_pic`) or to the current device location (see item 7 in :numref:`ngmobile_creation_of_points_pic`).
+Also a point can be moved using buttons from Bottom toolbar - to the center of the screen shown as Red Crosshair marker (item 6 in :numref:`ngmobile_editing_of_points_pic`) or to the current device location (see item 7 in :numref:`ngmobile_editing_of_points_pic`).

-You can cancel editing at any point of time, without saving changes, by close editing button. (see item 1 in :numref:`ngmobile_creation_of_points_pic`).
+You can cancel editing at any point of time, without saving changes, by close editing button. (see item 1 in :numref:`ngmobile_editing_of_points_pic`).
 The system will warn you about this.

 In the end you can have your geofeatures digitized as shown below.
 See :numref:`ngmobile_editing_of_points_pic`.